sjh2208/GSP_Paris_Project/README.md

 Given the mixed factorial design, I will conduct a two-by-two repeated measures mixed ANOVA for differences in hit rate and subjective vividness both within- and between- participants.
 I expect a main effect of both session (within-participants) and stimulation validity (between-participants).
 I will also conduct a post-hoc analysis to determine the directionality of these differences, which I expect to reveal a decrease in hit rate and subjective vividness post-rTMS in the actual stimulation condition.

-The experiment will be administered on a MacBook Air running the experiment code in PsychoPy3 v2021.2.3, data cleaning and compiling will be done using the scipy.stats and matplotlib.pyplot modules in Python via a Jupyter Notebook, and data visualization and analysis will be conducted in JASP.
+The experiment will be administered on a MacBook Air running the experiment code in PsychoPy3 v2021.2.3, data cleaning and compiling will be done using the scipy.stats and matplotlib.pyplot modules in Python via a Jupyter Notebook, and data visualization and analysis will be conducted in JASP (JASP Team, 2022).
 The grid stimuli were randomly generated using the Pillows module in Python via a Jupyter Notebook, specifying each to have a two-thirds majority of either shapes or numbers.

 **References**